PACHACAMAK

 FOUNDER

-Carmen Edith started her art training at five years of age at the Youth Ballet of Quito and her gymnastics training at eight years of age at the School of Youth Gymnastics of Pichincha.
-At age 11, she began serious training in Andean Afro Ecuadorian folk art and attended “Colegio Experimental Simon Bolivar" where she studied folk dance performance and choreography with Mrs. Susana Rosero.
-Carmen Edith has performed with the Simon Bolivar Theater and La Casa de la Cultura.
-Her main dance folk character was the “Aya Huma” or “Spirit Head”.In addition she studied Science in Commerce and Administration.
-After Carmen Edith went to University Technological Equinoctial to study two years of Financial Engineering.
-In 2000, attended Loyola University in Chicago to Study American Culture and ESL.
-Carmen Edith is also a Northwestern University-certified trainer in the measuring system Children and Adolescents Strengths and Needs, which is used to train and create reports that help with the policies and practices of ICDFS.
-Carmen Edith directed various projects with the Mental Health Services and Policy Program of Northwestern University.
-She managed three projects (Integrated Assessment, Child and Youth Investment Team, and Intact Families) for the Illinois Department of Children and Family Services (IDCFS).
+Carmen Edith began her artistic journey at the age of five, training with the Youth Ballet of Quito, and at eight, she joined the School of Youth Gymnastics of Pichincha.
+By age 11, she was deeply involved in Andean Afro-Ecuadorian folk art and attended Colegio Experimental Simón Bolívar, where she studied folk dance performance and choreography under Mrs. Susana Rosero.
+She has performed with the Simón Bolívar Theater and La Casa de la Cultura, with her primary Andean dance role being the “Aya Huma” or “Spirit Head.”
+In addition to her artistic training, she pursued studies in Science in Commerce and Administration and later attended Universidad Tecnológica Equinoccial for two years of Financial Engineering.In 2000, Carmen Edith moved to the United States, where she attended Loyola University in Chicago to study American Culture and ESL.
+She is also a Northwestern University-certified trainer in the Children and Adolescents Strengths and Needs (CANS) system, which helps shape policies and practices at the Illinois Department of Children and Family Services (IDCFS).

 Board of Directors